oz/cyprio.net/wtf/2014-06-22-unbound-catch-all.md

 $
 ```

-The next call only takes a fraction of the time as it does not need to
+The next call only takes a fraction of the time as it does not need to connect
-connect to a french DNS anymore:
+to a french DNS anymore, or wait for the saturated AP's cache:

 ```
 $ time host cyprio.net